 Tifft Nature Preserve Trail is a 1.9 mile lightly trafficked loop trail located near Buffalo, New York that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, and cross country skiing and is accessible from December until February.
+The trail offers a number of activity options and is accessible year-round.

 cross country skiing